xanderstuff/xanderstuff/README.md

 ## 👋 Hi there!
 I'm Xander, and I like to make stuff.
 Nice to meet you!

-**Professional interests:** Software Development, (Electronics) Hardware Design, Robotics, Embedded Systems
+**Professional interests:** Software Development, Electronics Design, Robotics, Embedded Systems

 **Main languages:** English, Java